radiantlogic-v8/documentation-new/documentation/sys-admin-guide/radiantone-ldap-schema.md

 The default schema is contained in two LDIF files.
 They are, ldapschema_00.ldif and ldapschema_01.ldif.
 These files are stored in the directory of <RLI_HOME>/<instance_name>/conf.
 Radiant Logic specific object classes and attributes found in these files are assigned identifiers (oid) prefixed with 1.3.6.1.4.1.40747.1.X for attributes and 1.3.6.1.4.1.40747.2.X for object classes.

+>[!warning]
-><span style="color:red">**IMPORTANT NOTE – If you have WebSphere configured to use RadiantOne as the LDAP security directory, and RadiantOne is accessing an Active Directory server backend, you must extend the RadiantOne LDAP schema with all objects and attributes from the Active Directory schema.
+>If you have WebSphere configured to use RadiantOne as the LDAP security directory, and RadiantOne is accessing an Active Directory server backend, you must extend the RadiantOne LDAP schema with all objects and attributes from the Active Directory schema.
 Otherwise, you can encounter problems with WebSphere not being able to properly get group membership.
 For detailed steps, please see below.
-You must already have established a connection to Active Directory before following the steps in the Extending the RadiantOne LDAP Schema section.**
+You must already have established a connection to Active Directory before following the steps in the Extending the RadiantOne LDAP Schema section.

 ## Extending the RadiantOne LDAP Schema